teverett/mailcradle/README.md

 `java -jar target/mailcradle-1.0.0-SNAPSHOT.jar --config mailcradle.properties`

 Typically MailCradle would be run on a regular basis such as every couple minutes from cron.
+There is an example crontab configuration in [/cron/](https://github.com/teverett/mailcradle/tree/master/cron)

 # Configuration